Items tagged “congenital anomalies”

-Second branchial cleft cysts are a cystic dilatation of the remnant of the 2nd branchial apparatus, and along with 2nd branchial fistulae and sinuses accounts for 95% of all branchial cleft anomalies.
-Clinical presentation Although a congenital abnormality, they tend to present in early adulth...
+Second branchial cleft cysts are a cystic dilatation of the remnant of the second branchial cleft (see branchial apparatus), and along with second branchial fistulae and sinuses accounts for 95% of all branchial cleft anomalies.
+Clinical presentation Although a congenital abnormality, they ten...

 Iniencephaly with diaphragmatic hernia

 Diagnosis almost certain